Hip & Knee Replacement

 Joint replacement surgery may be considered for patients with severe hip or knee arthritis that has not improved with more conservative methods, like medications, physical therapy, and activity modification.
 A hip or knee replacement can reduce joint pain and improve a patient’s mobility so that they can more easily participate in their normal activities.

-At Southern Orthopaedic Specialists, our experienced hip and knee replacement team includes Dr. Ryan Charles, Dr. Chad Millet, Dr. Gregor Hoffman and Dr. Timothy Finney (knee replacements).
+At Southern Orthopaedic Specialists, our experienced hip and knee replacement team includes Dr. Chad Millet, Dr. Gregor Hoffman and Dr. Timothy Finney (knee replacements).
 Our team recommends joint replacement surgery only when they feel it is the best option for the patient.

 Both hip and knee replacement procedures have been around for many decades, and have been very successful in relieving joint pain for the vast majority of patients.
 Recent developments in hip and knee replacement have continued to improve upon the results and recovery process for patients.
-Dr. Charles has had extensive training in new, cutting-edge techniques for hip and knee replacement, including direct superior hip replacement and robotic hip and knee replacements.
-In fact, Dr. Charles is one of the only surgeons in the New Orleans area to have specialized fellowship training in robotic joint replacements.
+Dr. Millet has had extensive training in new, cutting-edge techniques for hip and knee replacement, including direct superior hip replacement and robotic hip and knee replacements.
+Dr. Hoffman has completed extensive training in the direct anterior hip replacement.
+This approach may allow Dr. Hoffman to make a smaller incision resulting in reduced muscle trauma, less pain and a faster recovery.

 Candidates for Hip & Knee Replacement